Welcome...

-Welcome.
-My name is Sarah.
-I am a Counselling Psychologist and author, living in the bohemian city of Brighton (UK).
-I am registered with the British Psychological Society (BPS) as a Chartered Counselling Psychologist, and with the Health and Care Professionals Council (HCPC) as a Practitioner Psychologist (since May, 2015).
-I have worked with a variety of individuals within different services over the past eight years, including the National Health Service, an LGBT charity, and in private practice in Brighton.
-I have also worked with the mental health charity Mind, to set up and deliver a new Guided Self-Help service at various community venues (2009-2010).
+I have worked with a variety of individuals within different services over the years, including the National Health Service (NHS), in third sector charities, and in private practice.
+I have also worked with the mental health charity MIND, to set up and deliver a new Guided Self-Help service at various community venues in greater London (2009-2010).
 I love my profession, and learning from others, and see great value in sharing psychological knowledge.

-As a Counselling Psychologist, I offer psychological therapy to people experiencing specific mental health difficulties, such as: generalized anxiety, social anxiety, panic disorder, trichotillomania, post-traumatic stress disorder, borderline personality disorder, obsessive compulsive disorder, self-harm and depression.
+As a Counselling Psychologist, I offer psychological therapy to people experiencing specific mental health difficulties, such as: generalized anxiety disorder, social phobia, panic disorder, trichotillomania, post-traumatic stress disorder, emotionally unstable personality disorder - also known as borderline personality disorder, obsessive compulsive disorder, self-harm and clinical depression.
 I also work with life issues such as: living with chronic illness, insomnia, communication difficulties, poor self-worth, the experience of life with dyslexia and other learning differences or disabilities, perfectionism, procrastination, coping with challenging thoughts and feelings, relationship problems, abuse, psychological trauma, loss, bereavement, and issues associated with gender and sexual orientation identity (such as family estrangement, prejudice and discrimination).
-I endeavour to support my clients to understand their past pain, break free from limiting vicious cycles, and respond adaptively to difficult thoughts and challenging feelings so that they can live a full and meaningful life.
-Psychological therapy can be a very effective vehicle with which to enable self-awareness, relief, compassion, growth and positive change.
-I deeply enjoy working with individuals for the betterment of their mental health and well-being.

-Trained at City University London, I am proficient in Person-Centred Therapy, Cognitive-Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), working with the unconscious, and the use of Mindfulness in psychological therapy.
-My training reflects the idea that different therapeutic approaches are likely to benefit different people at different times, and that therapy models can be fruitfully integrated to meet the individual’s needs and wishes.
-I am an integrative, pluralistic practitioner, meaning that I tailor my therapeutic approach to each individual client - in line with evidence-based best practice guidelines.
-I pride myself upon delivering psychological therapy within the context of a strong, deeply collaborative therapeutic relationship.
-Empathy, compassion, active listening and respect are the cornerstones of my practice.
+Trained at City University London (2010-2015), I am proficient in Person-Centered Therapy, Cognitive-Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), working with the unconscious, and the use of Mindfulness in psychological therapy.
+My training reflects the idea that different therapeutic approaches are likely to benefit different people at different times, and that therapy models can be fruitfully 'integrated' to meet the individual’s needs and wishes.
+I tailor my therapeutic approach to each individual client, in line with evidence-based best practice guidelines.

 My special interests include: